 Phase 07 – Testing/Analysis/Adjustments

 In this example, the project is actually onsite and partially installed; the crane is still there raising the respective sections; thus we are only 71% complete.
 In my summation analysis above I have calculated that we are $19,000 over budget.
-So the question right now is: ‘What is driving this cost overrun?’
+The question right now is: ‘What is driving this cost overrun?’

 To figure this out, we have to know how much we estimated as the cost for each phase and the actual costs incurred for each phase to date.
 Here is the report: